 South Fork Snake River Fly Fishing

 If you could only fish one river the rest of your life, the South Fork of the Snake would be the river to select.
-With over 80 miles of water, there is, without fail, trout feeding everywhere.
+With over 60 miles of water, there is, without fail, trout feeding everywhere.
 Among thirteen different access points, there is no problem getting to the fish.
 Miles of water equals an abundance of trout.
 The South Fork of the Snake boasts over 5,000 fish per mile!
-From top to bottom, this stream is full of fins and tails.
+From Palisades Dam to Lorenzo Idaho, this stream is full of fins and tails.
 Browns, rainbows, and cutthroat are found throughout.
 These fish regularly average a length of 15 inches and 20 inches are not uncommon.
 The largest fish caught fly fishing on this river was 22 lbs!
 The 22-pound monster hybrid was caught by our head guide, Tom Fenger.